trendoman/Midware/tutorials/Extended-Users/README.md

 $t['registration_tpl'] = 'users/register.php';
 ```

-Take a look at the code in this template and you'll find that is is quite similar to the 'users/login.php' template we implemented above - e.g.
+Take a look at the code in this template and you'll find that it is quite similar to the 'users/login.php' template we implemented above - e.g.
 1. implements two related functions - forgot-password and reset-password.
 2. one of the two functions (namely forgot-password) uses form while the other (reset-password) relies on URL.
 3. the form used expects cms:input with a specific name.